Jacqueline Schultz: Career

 Schultz's work on stage included acting in summer stock tours of productions that included Cabaret and A Funny Thing Happened on the Way to the Forum.
 She also made television commercials and worked as a waitress.

 In addition to her recurring roles on two television soap operas — as Dee Stewart on As the World Turns (1979-1982); and as the last Patti Tate on Search for Tomorrow (1985-1986) — Schultz has appeared in over twenty-five other television productions, including a brief appearance on the Star Trek: Deep Space Nine episode "Extreme Measures" as Jessica Sloan.

 Beginning on January 7, 1986, Schultz portrayed Catherine Simms in the off-Broadway comedy The Foreigner after having been a standby for the play.
 Her other off-Broadway credits include Pygmalion and Hay Fever.

-Off-stage, Schultz was the founding artistic director for Garbeau's Dinner Theatre, where she directed more than 30 productions in five years.
-She was resident director of the Sacramento Theatre Company and work with Sonoma's Sierra Repertory Theatre.

 She has also appeared in three films.

 Personal life

-Schultz was married to actor Larry Bryggman, whom she met while on working on As the World Turns.
+Schultz married actor Larry Bryggman in 1982, whom she met while on working on As the World Turns.
+They divorced in 1987.
+She is currently married to stage director and playwright Stephen Sachs; they have two children.